 Option 1 is for students who withdrew from the AAMI Program in Good Academic Standing.
+While there is no limit to the number of times a student in Good Academic Standing may apply for Reinstatement, the student must comply with AAMI's Two Year Rule Policy for Completing the Associate Degree after achieving 35 Credits, included in the Catalog.
 Applications for Reinstatement are subject to the approval of the Director of Student Services.